davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 		play = (agent) ->
+			agent.score = 0
 			neighbours = agent.space.neighbourhood(agent.x, agent.y)
 			for neighbour in neighbours
 				agent = compete agent, neighbour
 			for neighbour in neighbours
 				agent.strategy = neighbour.strategy unless agent.score >= neighbour.score

 			move agent
 			agent

 While an agent plays against everyone in their neighbourhood, a game applies between just two agents.
 Here, we get an agent to act against her neighbour, and update their scores based on the strategy employed.
-We play the prisoner's dilemma 200 times for each neighbour.
+We play the prisoner's dilemma n times for each neighbour.

 		compete = (agent, neighbour) ->
 			agent.act neighbour
 			neighbour.act agent
-			scores = []
-			for n in [n..200]
+			for n in [0..20]
 				scores = prisoners_dilemma agent, neighbour
 				agent.score += scores[0]
-			neighbour.score += scores[1]
 			agent